duttski/listudids/README.md

 ## install

-Put the file somewhere in your PATH.
+Put the script somewhere in your PATH, or just run it directly.

 ## use